-The Hawaii Volcanoes Coins will feature reverse designs emblematic of Hawaii Volcanoes National Park which is located on the big island of the state of Hawaii.
+The Hawaii Volcanoes Coins features reverse designs emblematic of Hawaii Volcanoes National Park which is located on the big island of the state of Hawaii.
 The park was established on August 1, 1916, and receives well over 1 million annual visitors despite being on an island with a population of only around 150,000.

 2012 Hawaii Volcanoes Silver Coin Values

-Like all of the bullion products of the Mint, these bullion coins will not be sold directly to the public, but instead through the Mint’s network of authorized purchasers for an amount slightly over the current market value of the five ounces of silver contained within each piece.
+Like all of the bullion products of the Mint, these bullion coins were not sold directly to the public, but instead through the Mint’s network of authorized purchasers for an amount slightly over the current market value of the five ounces of silver contained within each piece.
 That premium covers minting and distribution costs as well as a small profit for the seller.

 Conversely, those wishing the sell 2012 Hawaii Volcanoes Silver Bullion Coins, once obtained, will always have the coin’s melt value as a base price.
 Simply stated, the melt value of the coin is approximately equal to the current market value of the five ounces of silver that each piece contains.